ubaidpatel595/gptglbphp/README.md

 # How To Test the project

 # Pull Or Clone the project
+### Run npm -i to insall nodemodules to install node modules

 # Step 1:-
 There is a folder newphp folder in root directory